 This measure is a good proxy of player experience because players with a higher ratio are those who are playing more and for longer durations.

-Additionally, the data shows that players who make more than one deposit tend to remain engaged for longer than one-time-only depositors, and also have a higher lifetime value.
+Additionally, the data shows that players who make more than one deposit tend to remain engaged for longer than one-timers, and also have a higher lifetime value.
 This is regardless of the total amounts the player deposited and wagered.

-While still in the New lifecycle state, proactively encourage players who have made only one deposit to make a second deposit.
+While still in the New lifecycle stage, proactively encourage players who have made only one deposit to make a second deposit.
 Consider this your primary objective with these players.

 The Active Player

-The Active player is one who made at least one deposit at any point in time, and has played recently (the number of days considered “recent” depends on various factors as determined by each operator).
+The Active Player is one who made at least one deposit at any point in time and has played recently (the number of days considered “recent” depends on various factors determined for each operator).

 The data indicates that players who frequently play the instant games offered alongside the Bingo game itself exhibit, on average, double the lifetime value of players who ignore the instant games!
 On the other hand, those players who tend to almost completely ignore the Bingo itself, and spend almost all their time engaged in the side activities, tend to remain active for shorter periods of time.

-While the instant game-only players will generate more money in the short term, Bingo players tend to remain active longer if they are also playing the instant games.
+While the instant game-only players will generate more money in the short term, Bingo players tend to remain active longer if they are also are playing instant games.

-Because of the greater lifetime value exhibited by players who play Bingo and also the instant games, it is important to encourage players to play both.
+Because of the greater lifetime value exhibited by players who play Bingo and also play the instant games presented to them, encouraging players to play both is useful.
 One way to encourage the desired behavior is with multi-pronged promotions such as, “Deposit bonus & free bingo tickets” for customers who are not playing Bingo, and vice versa for instant game-only players.

 Gamified campaigns are also very effective and can help encourage players to try a variety of new games and products.
 For example, “Play in at least 3 different Bingo rooms in the next 10 days and receive a $25 bonus.”

 In terms of RFM segmentation, keep a close eye on your various Active personas.
-For example, effectively engaging risk-of-churn players before they churn is much more effective than trying to entice them to return at a later time.
-One effective way to do this is to run daily campaigns that offer particularly attractive promotions to each individual segment of Active players who fall into the risk of churn segment.
-Likewise, pay attention to your high-rollers—likely your most valuable players—to make sure you are giving them the best experience possible.
-The same goes for every Active player persona.
-For example, the objective for mid- and low-tier players is to encourage them to become higher-value players.
-One way to do this is by sending them campaigns that will stretch their limits by offering incentives that encourage them to deposit/wager at slightly higher levels than is usual for them.
+For example, effectively engaging risk-of-churn players before they churn is much more effective than trying to entice them to return at a later time (when it’s basically “too late”).
+One effective way to do this is to run daily campaigns that offer particularly attractive promotions to each individual segment of Active Players who fall into the risk of churn lifecycle stage.

 The Churn (Inactive) Player